SkygearIO/skygear-doc/content/chat-quick-start/js.md

 To see if everything is in a good place, follow the following steps to create a conversation in your app.

-In `index.js`, copy and paste the following codes to the skygear.config, inside the then brackets.
+In `index.js`, copy and paste the following codes to the `skygear.config`, inside the then brackets.

 (Note: this is not the usual way to create a user and a conversation.
 It is for testing only.)